-You see, the heart doesn't simply "fail" on its own, even though the underlying cause might not easily be figured out.
+The heart does not simply "fail" on its own, even though the underlying cause might not easily be figured out.
 Why is this important?
-Because the treatment that's right for you will take into account many factors unique to your situation:
+Because the treatment that's right for you will need to take into account many factors that are unique to your situation:

-- the nature and severity of your symptoms,
+The nature and severity of your congestive heart failure symptoms

 Treating Congestive Heart Failure

 The medical community has come a long way in the treatment of congestive heart failure, and for many patients, traditional medicine is effective.